 IGF is very closely linked to cancer.
 The defining feature of a cancer cell is that the cell divides uncontrollably, and the natural biological role of the hormone IGF is to cause cells to divide.
 So perhaps it should not be surprising that one study found the IGF receptor is 43-times more abundant on breast cancer cells than on normal breast tissue.
 IGF has also been linked to most other types of cancer.
 The concept for the technology platform is supported by an abundance of scientific literature.

-The company’s first candidate drug is a conjugate in which the well-characterized chemotherapy agent methotrexate is attached to an engineered form of insulin growth factor (IGF).
-Our testing shows the IGF-methotrexate conjugate, even at 6-fold lower concentration, is more effective than unconjugated methotrexate against a prostate cancer model in animal models (http://www.ncbi.nlm.nih.gov/pubmed/19446281 That is, IGF-methotrexate is more effective than methotrexate even at 1/6 of the dose of methotrexate.
+The company’s first candidate drug is a conjugate in which the standard cancer chemotherapy drug methotrexate is attached to an engineered form of IGF.
+Our testing shows the IGF-methotrexate conjugate, even at 6-fold lower concentration, is more effective than unconjugated methotrexate against a prostate cancer model in mice. http://www.ncbi.nlm.nih.gov/pubmed/19446281 That is, IGF-methotrexate is more effective than methotrexate even at 1/6 of the dose of methotrexate.

 By targeting much more specifically to cancer cells, the company’s drugs largely spare non-cancerous cells and have greatly reduced side effects compared to conventional chemotherapy drugs.